 7k goes for the rent,

-2k goes in travelling,
+2k goes in traveling,

 6k goes for food expenses,

-3k goes for Entertainment purpose.
+3k goes for Entertainment purposes.

 What remains with you is 6k.
 This is what happens in the initial stages of your career.
 Moreover, The cost of living in India has increased but the salary of an Engineer is the same for the last 10 years or so.

-Difference between Service based and Product based companies.
+Difference between Service-based and Product based companies.

-Let us try to understand the difference between Service based companies and Product based companies.
+Let us try to understand the difference between Service-based companies and Product based companies.

 Service-Based companies such as TCS, Wipro, Infosys, Accenture, LTI gives services to clients mostly in the US and UK.
 They provide support, processes knowledge and Business.
 They do have Development, Marketing, Analytics but on a low scale.